ggabbiani/orthodocs/README.md

                 ┠── type_trait.scad
                 ┖── uncommented.scad

+### Full command options

-For more complex tasks this is the full option list:
+For more complex tasks consult the full command option list:

 | Option             | Description
 | ------------------ | -----------
-| -h,--help          | Print the help message and exit
 | -a,--admonitions   | when enabled any admonition found in annotations will be enriched with a corresponding emoj
-| -s,--src-root      | source tree root - either an absolute or current directory relative path.
-It is a **mandatory existing directory** parameter.
 | -d,--doc-root      | document tree root - either an absolute or current directory relative path.
 It is a **mandatory directory** parameter, if not existing is created.
-| -t,--toc           | generate a Table of Contents in the document tree root
+| -g,--graphs        | Needs: --src-root.
+List of root relative directories where placing dependency graphs
+| -h,--help          | Print the help message and exit
 | -i,--ignore-prefix | ignore this prefix in the Table of Contents when sorting
 | --pd,--pkg-deps    | set package dependecies representation by text list or by a dependency graph (possible value **text**/**graph**, default to **text**)
-| -g,--graphs        | Needs: --src-root.
-List of root relative directories where placing dependency graphs
 | -p,--private       | Every documentation item (variable, function or module) prefixed with this string will not be published.
-  -q,--quiet         | quiet mode, no statistics will be printed after successfully execution.
+| -q,--quiet         | quiet mode, no statistics will be printed after successfully execution.
+| -s,--src-root      | source tree root - either an absolute or current directory relative path.
+It is a **mandatory existing directory** parameter.
+| -t,--toc           | generate a Table of Contents in the document tree root

 ## Project status